numericalalgorithmsgroup/NAGJavaExamples/NLDF/Readme.md

 }
 ```

 We will fit this data set using 3 different loss functions with the same model $$\varphi(t;x)$$ each time and discuss the results under the plots all at once below.
+And we'll lastly clear the handle completely.

 ```java
 ifail = 0;